mist64/cbmbus_doc/7 JiffyDOS.md

 This means that an drive implementation reading the wire 1 µs later would also work with a C64 – and maybe all other JiffyDOS hosts.
 Does this mean such an implementation is also compliant?

-As an alternative we could say that any implementation will have to hold the wire for a full 20 µs, just like the 1541 implementation.
+As the other extreme, we could say that any implementation will have to hold the wire for a full 20 µs, just like the 1541 implementation.
 This would guarantee all hosts that work with a 1541 will also work with a device that confirms to this strict specification.
 But this would unnecessarily lock out hardware that is unable to meet these strict rules, e.g. one based on a CPU architecture that can only hold the wire for 19 µs, for some reason or another, even though it's compatible with all known host implementations.

 So the hold time that should be written down in the specification should, in our example, be somewhere in the range of 7 µs and 20 µs.